quintype/quintype-amp/docs-src/tutorials/opts.md

   - `relatedStoriesRender`
   - `headerCardRender`
   - `infiniteScrollRender`
+- `featureConfig` - used to provide config for amp lib features.
+For example show live-blog in ascending/descending order

 <hr />
 This section is useful if you want to use custom templates.
 Else, jump to <a href="#slots_link">slots</a>